 Like all visitors, Children’s employees are not allowed into any of our facilities if they have tested positive for COVID-19 or are exhibiting symptoms.

-“We are following the Centers for Disease Control and Prevention (CDC) guidelines for all return-to-work scenarios,” says Bruce Miller, MD, Pediatric Anesthesiologist and Director of Anesthesiology at Children's at Egleston hospital and Children’s at Satellite Boulevard Outpatient Surgery Center.
+“We are following the Centers for Disease Control and Prevention (CDC) guidelines for all return-to-work scenarios,” says Bruce Miller, MD, a Pediatric Anesthesiologist, and Director of Anesthesiology at Egleston Hospital and Children’s at Satellite Boulevard Outpatient Surgery Center.

 We are also following strict guidelines for managing patients who test positive for COVID-19.
 Any surgical patient who is exhibiting signs of illness or tests positive for COVID-19 but still needs surgery is isolated before and after surgery, and strict protocols are followed for transporting them to and from the operating room.

-“Even during these hard times, we still have to perform lifesaving surgeries,” Dr. Miller says.
+“Even during these hard times, we still have to perform lifesaving surgeries,” adds Dr. Miller.

-We are continuously reviewing safety measures and seeking counsel from national organizations like the CDC, American Academy of Pediatrics (AAP), American College of Surgeons (ACS), American Society of Anesthesiologists (ASA), Association of periOperative Registered Nurses (AORN) and American Hospital Association (AHA), as well as local institutions like the Georgia Department of Public Health (GDPH), to guide our decisions and policies regarding safety during this pandemic.
+We are continuously reviewing safety measures and seeking counsel from national organizations like the CDC, American Academy of Pediatrics, American College of Surgeons, American Society of Anesthesiologists, Association of Perioperative Registered Nurses and American Hospital Association, as well as local institutions like the Georgia Department of Public Health (GDPH), to guide our decisions and policies regarding safety during this pandemic.
 Additionally, Children’s is collaborating with pediatric hospitals across the country to make sure we are sharing knowledge with other pediatric experts.

 For example, a child who has recurrent ear infections may need ear tube surgery.
 If they don’t have the surgery, a child will continue to have issues with ear infections.
 The same is true of tonsillectomies.
 A tonsillectomy may be necessary so that a child doesn’t continue to have infections.